koaning/human-learn/README.md

 constructed in such a way that you can use the arguments of the function as a parameter that you can benchmark in a grid-search.

+#### `InteractiveClassifier`

+This allows you to draw decision boundaries in interactive charts to create a model.
+You can create charts interactively in the notebook and export it as a scikit-learn compatible model.

 ### Regression Models

 #### `FunctionRegressor`